-Clean-up of ghost nets from marine national parks
+Clean-up of ghost nets in Øresund

 Collection of DFG in Baltic Sea